Beatrice is a Danish university student soon to begin her third semester of studying software.

-What is CMD and Batch?
+What Is CMD and Batch?

-CMD is currently the default command line interpreter of Windows, slowly being replaced by Powershell, but more on that another time.
+CMD is currently the default command-line interpreter of Windows, slowly being replaced by Powershell, but more on that another time.

-CMD is used for simple things like displaying your device's IP address or for more advanced tasks as wiping entire hard drives.
+CMD is used for simple things like displaying your device's IP address or for more advanced tasks such as wiping entire hard drives.

-A Batch script is basically the commands of CMD put together to run in a certain order as a script.
+A batch script is basically the commands of CMD put together to run in a certain order as a script.
 This can, like the commands, be used for simple things or more complicated purposes (An example of my own being a poorly optimized, but still working, chat program).

-Why use Batch?
+Why Use Batch?

 You might be thinking: "Why use such a limited language when C++ and Java exist?", and it's an excellent question!

 I have my own personal reasons for using Batch in most cases, but here are some general advantages: